web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/wasm-assets.md

 # Import Wasm Assets

-Builder supports import WebAssembly assets in code.
+Rsbuild supports import WebAssembly assets in code.

 :::tip What is WebAssembly
 WebAssembly (Wasm) is a portable, high-performance binary format designed to execute CPU-intensive computing tasks in modern web browsers, bringing performance and reliability similar to native compiled code to the web platform.